ilyess-sellami/BlueTeam-Handbook/README.md

   - Blocking malicious activity **before it causes harm**.
   - Example: Firewall blocking malicious IP addresses.

+👉 A mature SOC uses **both detection and prevention** to strengthen defense.

+### ❓ What types of data/logs does a SOC collect?
+- **Network logs:** Firewall, IDS/IPS, proxies, routers.
+- **Endpoint logs:** Antivirus, EDR, Windows Event IDs, Sysmon.
+- **Authentication logs:** Active Directory, LDAP, IAM systems.
+- **Application logs:** Web servers, databases.
+- **Cloud logs:** AWS CloudTrail, Azure Monitor, GCP Logs.

+### ❓ What is the Kill Chain model?
+The **Cyber Kill Chain** by `Lockheed Martin` describes attacker steps:
+1. Reconnaissance
+2. Weaponization
+3. Delivery
+4. Exploitation
+5. Installation
+6. Command & Control
+7. Actions on Objectives

+👉 SOC teams map detections and defenses to each phase.

+### ❓ What is the MITRE ATT&CK framework and why is it important for SOC?
+- **MITRE ATT&CK** is a knowledge base of **tactics, techniques, and procedures (TTPs)** used by adversaries.
+- Helps SOC teams to:
+  - Map alerts to known attacker behaviors.
+  - Develop detection use cases.
+  - Guide threat hunting.
+  - Identify coverage gaps.

+### ❓ What are common SOC challenges?
+- **Alert fatigue:** Too many false positives.
+- **Tool overload:** Managing multiple tools without integration.
+- **Skill gap:** Shortage of trained SOC analysts.
+- **Evolving threats:** Adapting to zero-days and new attack techniques.
+- **Visibility gaps:** Missing logs or blind spots in monitoring.

 ---

 ## 📊 SIEM (Security Information and Event Management)